 With respect to property matters, Mr. Murphy defends insurers and renders coverage analysis advice in a wide range of claims, including hurricane and wind damage, business interruption, design defect, faulty workmanship, law and ordinance, earth movement, sinkholes, mold, water damage, theft, collapse, hail damage, fire, and power failure.
 He recently obtained a dismissal with prejudice, with no payment by the defendant insurer, under a builder's risk policy in a paint overspray case.
 He also obtained a favorable settlement on behalf of an insurer in a multimillion-dollar business interruption and property damage lawsuit arising out of a theft of business inventory.

-On the liability front, Mr. Murphy provides coverage advice and litigates declaratory judgment actions involving various disputes, including duty to defend and indemnity obligations, employee exclusions, mold issues, assault and battery, additional insured issues, liquor liability exclusions, trigger and allocation issues, environmental, asbestos, construction defect, contractual liability exclusions, bodily injury and property damage issues, occurrence and "expected or intended" issues, your product exclusions, separation of insureds issues, medical payments coverage, completed work exclusions, late notice issues, excess and umbrella coverage issues, and ADA issues.
+On the liability front, Mr. Murphy provides coverage advice and litigates declaratory judgment actions involving various disputes, including duty to defend and indemnity obligations, employee exclusions, mold issues, assault and battery, additional insured issues, liquor liability exclusions, trigger and allocation issues, environmental, construction defect, contractual liability exclusions, bodily injury and property damage issues, occurrence and "expected or intended" issues, your product exclusions, separation of insureds issues, medical payments coverage, completed work exclusions, late notice issues, excess and umbrella coverage issues, and ADA issues.
 He recently obtained a "no duty to defend/indemnify" declaratory judgment arising out of the status of an injured worker and the application of employers' liability exclusion.